sbonab/CarND-Behavioral-Cloning/README.md

 To do this, first, I create a `data` dictionary with `train` and `validation` as keys.
 I assume each of these is a list of sample images, represented by dictionaries with keys `path`, `position`, `flipped`, etc. As a result, instead of loading the images, I have created pointers for the images.

 The `DataGenerator` class has different attributes compatible with keras.
 This class gets `data['train']` and `data['validation']` as inputs and creates batches of images.
-To use this custom generator, I have finnaly used `fit_generator()` function from keras.
+To use this custom generator, I have finally used `fit_generator()` function from keras.

 #### 4. Model Architecture